 What is Ayurveda?

-Ayurveda is a traditional Indian healing system that uses a range of therapies to maintain good health and manage various health conditions.
-Some Ayurvedic therapies include herbal medicine, changes to diet, yoga, massage, acupuncture and Panchakarma.
+Ayurveda is a traditional Indian health system that uses a range of therapies to maintain health and manage various health conditions.
+Some Ayurvedic therapies include herbal medicine, dietary changes, yoga, massage, acupuncture and Panchakarma.

 Who is Ayurveda for?